fontys-university-projects/pavemind/README.md

 ## Getting Started

-Since .env file is not saved for security reasons, please open "doc" folder and read INITIALIZATION.md
+Since .env file is not saved in "pavemind-express" folder for security reasons, please open "pavemind-express/doc" folder and read INITIALIZATION.md

 ## To-do
 ### Backend